barberd/altair-cpm-serialdisk/README.md

 ## Prereqs

 You'll need a copy of Lifeboat CPM 2.2.
-Grab LIFEBOAT-CPM22-48K.DSK from https://deramp.com/downloads/altair/software/8_inch_floppy/CPM/CPM%202.2/Lifeboat%20CPM/
+Grab LIFEBOAT-CPM22-48K.DSK from https://deramp.com/downloads/altair/software/8_inch_floppy/CPM/CPM%202.2/Lifeboat%20CPM/.
+Thanks to deramp.com for making this archive available.

 You'll also need a copy of my altair2cpmraw scripts to build the images.
 Grab it at https://github.com/barberd/altair2cpmraw.
 You'll need to add the appropriate altaircpmraw diskdefs to your system.